 Our coffee cups have been recyclable, biodegradable and decompostable since 2015.
 As well as this, the majority of our other packaging has been paper-based and fully compostable, including our baguette bags, carrier bags and salad boxes since we opened in 2012.
-We are in the process of updating our takeaway smoothie cups and straws to plant-based biodegradable alternatives.
-We also support the use of reuseable packaging with our customers, including reusable coffee cups and lunchboxes.
+We are in the process of updating our takeaway smoothie cups and straws to plant-based biodegradable alternatives. (*we now ONLY use vegetable starch-based takeaway cups as of April 2018) We also support the use of reuseable packaging with our customers, including reusable coffee cups and lunchboxes.

 All glass bottles are recycled - no exceptions - but that's just old-fashioned common sense!

 We have a mixed recycling bin for plastics, cardboard and kitchen metals (cans, tins, foil etc).